HUnGriWulF/Genetic_Algorithm/README.md

  After the evaluation , the solutions went through tournament selection where the healthier solutions had higher chances to be picked and also did mutation of healthier solutions with a probability of 20% for better exploration and nagivation through solution space.
 Finally the solution space was generated and passed on through multiple generations similar to the natural evolution process before obtaining the final result.

+**Project Summary: Solving Vehicle Routing Problem (VRP) using Genetic Algorithm**

+This project aims to solve the Vehicle Routing Problem (VRP) using a Genetic Algorithm (GA).
+The VRP involves determining optimal routes for multiple vehicles to deliver goods to a set of locations, starting and ending at a central depot, while minimizing total distance traveled and ensuring balance among vehicles.

+**Key Components:**

+Problem Definition
+Locations: Randomly generated points on a 2D plane, excluding the central depot.
+Depot: Central starting and ending point for all vehicles.
+Vehicles: A fixed number of vehicles available to service the locations.

+Genetic Algorithm Setup:
+Individual Representation: Each individual is represented as a permutation of location indices, where each permutation represents a potential route for the vehicles.
+Fitness Function: Evaluates routes based on two objectives:
+Total Distance: Minimize the total distance traveled by all vehicles.
+Balance Penalty: Penalize solutions where there is significant imbalance in distances traveled among vehicles.
+Genetic Operators: Includes partially matched crossover (PMX) for crossover and shuffle mutation to maintain diversity.

+Execution:
+Initialization: Generates an initial population of route permutations.
+Evolution: Applies genetic operators (crossover and mutation) iteratively to evolve the population towards better solutions.
+Selection: Tournament selection is used to select individuals for reproduction based on their fitness.
+Termination: The algorithm terminates after a specified number of generations or if a convergence criterion is met.
+Visualization:

+Plotting Function: Visualizes the optimal routes found by the GA, showing locations as dots, the depot as a square, and routes for each vehicle.